Together, we can positively impact patients living with atopic dermatitis

 If impact on daily life chosen, use DLQI (>16 yrs), CDLQI (4–16 yrs), or IDQOL (<4 yrs) 0/1

-Explore our videos below to learn more about atopic dermatits
+Explore our videos below to learn more about atopic dermatitis

 Patient Stories